 Those concerns won’t stop national governments from using phone data to get a handle on their COVID-19 outbreaks.
 According to Privacy International, numerous countries already use phone data to track COVID-19 patients and foreign visitors, either collected from networks or individual users who were compelled to turn it over.
 If these practices are effective in slowing the disease’s spread, public tolerance could rise for their ongoing use after the pandemic’s end.
 That would tilt the balance of the eternal legal and political tug of war between privacy advocates and security hawks in the latter’s favor.

-No one knows how or when the COVID-19 pandemic will end, let alone what sort of world will emerge on the other side.
+No one knows how or when the COVID-19 pandemic will end, let alone what sort of new normal will emerge on the other side.
 However, it’s safe to bet that humanity will look back on the pandemic as an epoch-making event — a solid line between a pre-COVID “before” and a post-COVID “after.”
 Here’s to the fervent hope that we don’t squander the opportunity to learn everything from it we possibly can.